Selberg zeta function and hyperbolic eisenstein series: Notations

-Here we consider a family of surfaces $S_l=\Gamma_l\backslash H$ degenerating to the surface $S_0$ with only one geodesic $c_l$ being pinched, $\Gamma_l$ containing the transformation $\sigma_l(z)=e^l z$ corresponding to $c_l$.
+Here we consider a family of surfaces $S_l=\Gamma_l\backslash H$ degenerating to the surface $S$ with only one geodesic $c_l$ being pinched to form a pair of cusps on $S$.
+As is common, we realize $H$ as $\{z\in\CC, \Im z>0\}$.
+Writing $z=x+iy$, then the hyperbolic metric $ds^2$ and hyperbolic Laplacian acting on function can be expresses as

+$\Gamma_l$ containing the transformation $\sigma_l(z)=e^l z$ corresponding to $c_l$.
+We denote by $p$ and $q$ the two cusps of $S$ arising from pinching $c_l$: $p$ the limit of the right side of the $c_l$-collar and $q$ the limit of the left side of the $c_l$-collar.
 Many mathematicians investigated, by various parameterizations, degeneration of hyperbolic surfaces and the asymptotic behavior of several functions.
-Basically those various parameterizations turn out to be almost the same powerful tools.
-We will describe in details, the equivalence of three of them (see \cite{fayreine},\cite{schulze},\cite{w2}).
+Basically those various parameterizations turn out to be almost the same powerful tools (see Remark \ref{parame}).
+We will start with \cite{w2}.
+Let $K_l$ be $S_l$ minus $C_l$ the standard collar for $c_l$.
+There exist homeomorphisms $f_l$ from $S_l\backslash c_l$ to $S$, with $f_l$ tending to isometries $C^2$-uniformly on the compact core $K_l \subset S_l$; define $\pi_l=f_l^{-1}$.
+Let $S_0=\Gamma\backslash H$ be the component of $S$ containing $p$ and conjugate $\Gamma$ to represent the cusp by the translation $w\mapsto w+1$.
+In the following, $p=\infty$.
+In a similar way, without loss of generality we can represent $q$ by $0$.\\ Here, we will opt, as definition of the hyperbolic Eisenstein series, that which one can find in \cite{kramer}.